MatthewKennedy/spree_blogs/README.md

 # SpreeBlogs [WIP]

-Helps Shopify users move to Spree, bringing their existing Blogs, Posts and URL paths across.
+Helps Shopify users move to Spree, bringing their existing Blogs, Posts and URL paths with them.

+This Spree Extension is designed for Spree 4.2 upwards and requires the acts-as-taggable-on gem to provide the same tagging support as you get in Shopify blogs.

 ## Installation